Surviving University Stress

-Starting college is the beginning of an exciting new chapter in your life, and it is only natural to feel a little nervous.
-This can be especially true for first year students, but returning students can experience stress, too.
-Even third and fourth year students may find that they need a little extra support as final exams approach and post college life looms.
+Going to university is the beginning of an exciting new chapter in your life, and it is only natural to feel a little nervous.
+This may be especially true for freshers, but returning students can also experience this anxiety too.
+Even third and fourth year students may find that they need a little extra support as final exams approach and dissertations loom.

 Heading to university for the first time can be a real shock to the system.
 Life as you know it completely changes, so homesickness is only natural.
-If you are finding this change in routine overwhelming — you’re not alone.
-‘How to survive homesickness at university’ has been googled more than a staggering 16 million times!
+If you are finding this change in routine overwhelming, then you're not alone.
+‘How to survive homesickness at university’ has been googled more than a staggering16 million times!

-To combat homesickness, we recommended that you set a date to go home before you even set off for school.
+To combat homesickness, we recommended that you set a date to go home before you even set off for university.
 This will give you something to work towards and look forward to.
-Try not to go home during exam time, especially if you are tempted to give up.
-It takes time to settle into any new environment and in a few months time, you’ll likely be taking your independent lifestyle in your stride.
+Try not to go home during term time, especially if you are tempted to give up.
+It takes time to settle into any new environment and in a few months time, you will probably be taking your independent lifestyle in your stride.

 2. Get in to a sleeping routine

-While the prospect of all those nights out at the beginning of the new year sounds exciting, don’t forget to rest and recharge.
+Whilst the prospect of all those nights out during Freshers Week sounds exciting, don’t forget to rest and recharge too.
 It is recommended that you get at least 7-8 hours sleep every night.
-Sleeping for 8 hours is said to lighten symptoms of anxiety, improve your general well-being and increase cognitive function and memory, so you'll feel more capable and keep on top of your workload.
+Sleeping for 8 hours is said to lighten symptoms of anxiety, improve your general well-being and increase cognitive function and memory, so you'll feel more able to keep on top of your workload.

 3. Start building up your personal network

-Isolation is known to increase stress, so when you’ve moved away from your family and friends it is important to create a good support system and make new friends as early as possible.
-Joining clubs and interst groups will help you to meet like-minded people and take a much needed break from your studies, allowing you to maintain a healthy balance between work and fun.
+Isolation is known to increase stress levels, so when you have moved away from your family and friends it is important to create a good support system and make new friends as early as possible.
+Joining some societies or groups will help you to meet like-minded people and take a much needed break from your studies, allowing you to maintain a healthy balance between work and fun.

 4. Eat well